StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 It is actually impossible.

-make an infinite space that doesn't stick out anywhere and actually infinitely and make many
+space that doesn't stick out anywhere and actually infinitely make many different infinite spaces

 It's very, very big.

-And the ultimate party trick is inside of this tiny region, it can not only make one space, which when you live in it,
+And the ultimate party trick is inside of this tiny region, they can not only make one

 That's a level one multiverse for you in there.